Curaçao

-Curaçao, (Note: /ˈkjʊərəsoʊ, -saʊ, ˌkjʊərəˈsoʊ, -ˈsaʊ/ KURE-ə-soh-,_-KURE-ə-sow-,_-kure-ə-SOH-,_-kure-ə-SOW, /nl/ /nl/; Kòrsou /pap/.) officially Land Curaçao, (Note: Land Curaçao; Papiamentu: Pais Kòrsou) is a constituent island country within the Kingdom of the Netherlands, located in the southern Caribbean Sea (specifically the Dutch Caribbean region), about 65 km north of Venezuela and 80 km (50 mi) southeast of Aruba.
+Curaçao, (Note: English: /ˈkjʊərəsoʊ, -saʊ, ˌkjʊərəˈsoʊ, -ˈsaʊ/ KURE-ə-soh-,_-KURE-ə-sow-,_-kure-ə-SOH-,_-kure-ə-SOW, /nl/; Papiamento: Kòrsou /pap/.) officially the Country of Curaçao, (Note: Land Curaçao; Pais Kòrsou.) is a constituent country within the Kingdom of the Netherlands.
+It is an island country located in the southern Caribbean Sea, specifically the Dutch Caribbean region, about 65 km north of Venezuela and 80 km southeast of Aruba.
 Curaçao includes the main island of Curaçao, and the much smaller, uninhabited island of Klein Curaçao ("Little Curaçao").

-Curaçao has a population of 158,665 (January 2019 estimate), with an area of 444 km2; its capital is Willemstad.
+The 2023 census recorded a population of nearly 156,000 people in Curaçao.
+The country has an area of 444 km2; its capital is Willemstad.
 Together with Aruba and Bonaire, Curaçao forms part of the ABC islands.
 Collectively, Curaçao, Aruba, and other Dutch islands in the Caribbean are often called the Dutch Caribbean.
 It is the largest of the ABC islands in terms of both area and population.

+The island is known for its indigenous bitter orange-based liqueur, Curaçao, flavoured with the dried peel of the laraha, a citrus fruit grown on the island.

-The island's name "Curaçao" may originate from the indigenous autonym of its people; this idea is supported by early Spanish accounts referring to the inhabitants as "Indios Curaçaos".
-Curaçao's history begins with the Arawak and Caquetio Amerindians; the island becoming a Spanish colony after Alonso de Ojeda's 1499 expedition.
-Though labelled "the useless island" due to its poor agricultural yield and lack of precious metals, it later became a strategic cattle ranching area.
+Curaçao was originally inhabited by the Arawak and Caquetío Indigenous Peoples.
+The first Europeans to explore the island were Spanish, who first reached it in 1499.
+The island became a Spanish colony after Alonso de Ojeda's 1499 expedition.
+Though labelled "the Useless Island" due to its poor agricultural yield and lack of precious metals, it later became a strategic cattle ranching area.
 When the Dutch colonized the island in 1634, they shifted the island's focus to trade and shipping, and later made it a hub of the Atlantic slave trade.
-Members of the Jewish community, fleeing persecution in Europe, settled here and significantly influenced the economy and culture.

-British forces occupied Curaçao twice during the French Revolutionary and Napoleonic Wars but it was returned to Dutch rule.
+British forces occupied Curaçao twice during the French Revolutionary and Napoleonic Wars, but it was returned to Dutch rule.
 The abolition of slavery in 1863 led to economic shifts and migrations.
-Dutch remains the official language, though Papiamentu, English, and Spanish are widely spoken, reflecting the island's diverse cultural influences.
-Curaçao was formerly part of the Curaçao and Dependencies colony from 1815 to 1954, and later the Netherlands Antilles from 1954 to 2010, as Island Territory of Curaçao.
+Dutch remains the official language, though Papiamento, English, and Spanish are widely spoken, reflecting the island's diverse cultural influences.
+Curaçao was part of the Curaçao and Dependencies colony from 1815 to 1954, and part of the Netherlands Antilles from 1954 until 2010, as Island Territory of Curaçao.
+(Note: Eilandgebied Curaçao; Teritorio Insular di Kòrsou.)
+(Note: The English name is used by the governments of Curaçao and Netherlands Antilles, as English was an official language of the Netherlands Antilles and the Island Territory of Curaçao.)

 The discovery of oil in the Maracaibo Basin in 1914 transformed Curaçao into a major refinery location, altering its economic landscape.
 There were efforts towards becoming a country within the Kingdom of the Netherlands; the island achieved autonomy in 2010.